jackocnr/intl-tel-input/README.md

 **autoHideDialCode**
 Type: `Boolean` Default: `true`
-If there is just a dial code in the input: remove it on blur or submit.
-This is to prevent just a dial code getting submitted with the form.
-Requires `nationalMode` to be set to `false`.
+If `nationalMode` is disabled, when the user selects a country from the dropdown the plugin will automatically inject the dial code into the input.
+By enabling `autoHideDialCode`, it will listen for submit/blur events and check if there is just a dial code in the input - if so it will remove it, to avoid submitting just that.

 **autoPlaceholder**
 Type: `String` Default: `"polite"`